jgori-ouistiti/CoopIHC/docs/guide/tasks.rst

 .. start-quickstart-task

 Tasks represent the passive component that the user is trying to drive to a given state.
-Usually in the *CoopIHC* context they will represent the part of an interface that the user can interact with.
+Usually in the *CoopIHC* context, they will represent the part of an interface that the user can interact with.

 Essentially, tasks are characterized by:

-* An internal state called the **task state** which holds all the task's information e.g. the state of the interface.
+* An internal state called the **task state** which holds all the task's information; for example, the state of the interface.
 * A **user step function**, which is a transition function that describes how the task state changes upon receiving a user action.
-* An **assistant step function**, which is a transition function which describes how the task state changes based on the assistant action.
+* An **assistant step function**, which is a transition function that describes how the task state changes based on the assistant action.

 As an example, let's define a simple task where the goal of the user is to drive the substate called 'x' to a value of 4.
 Both the user and the assistant can provide three actions: -1, +0 and +1.
 We define a task by inheriting from ``InteractionTask`` and redefining a few methods.